Best International Banks in the US 2023

 - Always check your banks foreign transaction fees so you know if you’ll pay a premium when abroad

-- Check which ATMs you can use for no extra fee when you travel – providers like Wise and Revolut offer some fee free international withdrawals every month
+- Check which ATMs you can use for no extra fee when you travel – providers like Wise and Revolut offer some no-fee international withdrawals every month

 - Always withdraw in the local currency wherever you are, to avoid dynamic currency conversion